cgrootcrego/Tillandsia_Genomes/2. Annotation/2c. Gene curation/README.md

 Tags included the orthology of the gene, with "NO_ORTHOLOGY" when the gene was not included in orthology analyses or assigned to an orthogroup.
 Expression information is shown as a proportion of exons expressed.
 Lowly expressed exons were considered not expressed.

 The curation summary displaying the per-gene information on orthology, completeness and expression can be found in `Robustness_checklist_ALLGenes.Tillandsia_fasciculata.txt` and `Robustness_checklist_ALLGenes.Tillandsia_leiboldiana.txt`.
 The GFF files containing curation tags are `Tillandsia_fasciculata_v1.gff` and `Tillandsia_leiboldiana_v1.gff`.

+To match the chromosome names in the gff file with the NCBI fasta headers for the top 25 /top 26 scaffolds (main assemblies), use `Tillandsia_fasciculara_v1.Top25.Chromosome_names.txt` and `Tillandsia_leiboldiana_v1.Top26.Chromosome_names.txt`.
+Secondary scaffolds retain their original scaffolds names ("Scaffold_N") in the fasta headers.